Mohamad-shosha/Design-Pattern/README.md

 - **Synchronized Block**: If the instance is null, enter a synchronized block to ensure only one thread can create the instance.
 - **Second Check**: Check if the instance is still null inside the synchronized block to handle race conditions.

+## Factory Pattern Integration

+To effectively use the Singleton Pattern within a Factory Pattern context, follow these guidelines:

+1. **Define the `Couch` Interface**: This interface should include common methods that all concrete couch types will implement, ensuring consistent interaction with different types of couches.

+2. **Implement Concrete Classes**: Create specific implementations of the `Couch` interface, such as `FootballCouch`, `BaseballCouch`, and `BasketballCouch`.
+Each class will provide its own version of the methods defined in the `Couch` interface.

+3. **Create a Singleton Factory**: Implement a factory class (`CouchFactory`) that follows the Singleton Pattern.
+This ensures that only one instance of the factory exists:
+   - **Private Constructor**: The factory’s constructor should be private to prevent direct instantiation.
+   - **Static Inner Class**: Use a static inner class to hold the singleton instance, which allows for lazy initialization and ensures thread safety.
+   - **Global Access Point**: Provide a static method to access the singleton instance of the factory.
+This method will be used to create instances of the different `Couch` types.

+By integrating the Singleton Pattern with the Factory Pattern, you ensure that there is a single, consistent point of access for creating `Couch` objects while managing resource usage efficiently and maintaining application consistency.

 ## Builder Pattern

 The **Builder Pattern** is a design pattern used to construct complex objects step-by-step.
 It allows for the creation of an object in a controlled manner, separating the construction of the object from its representation.
 This pattern is especially useful when an object needs to be constructed with multiple optional components or configurations.